codengsht/fis-playground/README.md

 #### Common Console Issues

 1. **Template Upload Fails**
+   - Ensure you're using `template-ui.yaml` (not `template.yaml`) for console deployment
    - Ensure the template file is valid YAML
    - Check file size (must be < 1MB for direct upload)
-   - Validate template syntax locally first
+   - Validate template syntax locally first:
+     ```bash
+     aws cloudformation validate-template --template-body file://deployments/cloudformation/template-ui.yaml
+     ```

 2. **Lambda Code Not Found**
+   - Verify the Lambda code was built: `make build` should create a `lambda` file
-   - Verify the Lambda code was built and uploaded to S3
+   - Verify the code was uploaded to S3:
+     ```bash
+     aws s3 ls s3://your-bucket-name/lambda-deployment.zip
+     ```
-   - Check S3 bucket permissions
+   - Check S3 bucket permissions (CloudFormation role needs `s3:GetObject`)
-   - Ensure CodeUri in template points to correct S3 location
+   - Ensure the S3 bucket and key parameters match what you entered in the console
+   - Verify the S3 bucket is in the same region as your CloudFormation stack

 3. **IAM Permission Errors**
    - Verify your AWS user has CloudFormation permissions